An American Girl: Saige Paints the Sky: Plot

 Nine-year-old artist Saige Copeland begins her first day of fourth grade in Albuquerque, New Mexico, only to learn that the art class has been dropped from the school's curriculum due to budget cuts, and will be cycled with music.
-Saige's best friend Tessa Joblansky, a musician, befriended another girl named Dylan Patterson at summer camp and hangs out with her instead, making Saige jealous.
+Saige's best friend Tessa Jablonsky, a musician, befriended another girl named Dylan Patterson at summer camp and hangs out with her instead, making Saige jealous.
 A new girl in school named Gabi Peña, who is also an artist, becomes friends with Saige.
 Saige tells her grandmother, whom she calls Mimi, about the situation, and Mimi proposes a school-wide protest against the art class removal.
 Saige also works to reconnect with Tessa.

 Later, Mimi trips over Saige's dog, Rembrandt, and is hospitalized for a broken leg and wrist.
 At the hospital, she encourages Saige to continue on with her protest.
 At school, Saige tells Tessa, Gabi and Dylan (who was invited by Tessa) her protest plan, "A Day of Beige", inspired by her visit to the hospital.
 Dylan suggests a press conference in order to gain more attention since her mother works as a news reporter, to which Saige reluctantly agrees.
 The demonstrations are held as planned with all of the students wearing beige, but is nearly put to a halt as Saige and her friends are summoned to the principal's office.
 After an explanation, Principal Laird gives the girls the permission to hold the press conference.
 Upon being interviewed, Saige is overwhelmed with stage fright and leaves, so Dylan answers the reporters' questions in her place.

 Principal Laird later informs the girls that there aren't anymore funds to hire an art teacher, and they would need to earn $5,000 in six weeks for the art class to start this year.
 Mimi suggests a fund drive to be held at the Albuquerque International Balloon Fiesta, and to have her granddaughter lead the annual parade in her place as she may not make it in time for the event.
 Saige worries about her stage fright despite her family and trainer Luis' assurances.
 The four girls take up various odd jobs to earn funds, but are largely unsuccessful.
 Dylan suggests a concert at the fiesta and they can split between art and music, which Saige has doubts about.

 Later at the ranch, Saige and her horse Picasso do a practice run for the parade, but she struggles to concentrate.
 Meanwhile, Saige and Gabi are worried that Dylan and Tessa's part for the fundraiser is getting more attention than theirs.
 Saige and Picasso do another run at the ranch, this time with success as they manage to pull off a gait without being distracted.
 At Mimi's ranch, Saige and Gabi bond.
 After Rembrandt knocks over Saige's painting, she gets an idea.